JeromyCole/pong2.0/README.md

 Updates Coming:

 -Power ups: Randomly or condition generated items that if touched with paddle will either hurt or help player.
-Such as paddle   size reduction/enhancement, multi paddle, multi ball that doesn't return to hurt sender. and more.
+Such as paddle   size reduction/enhancement, multi paddle, multi ball that doesn't return to hurt sender.

 -Give option for different window sizes.
 Maybe 1 60% larger and another at a large 16:9 ratio.
 All elements would need pushed out to new positions, adjust target areas, add option to startup screen (before countdown) to choose screen size.

--Give option to choose screen color (along with screen size) lay on white screen (instead of black)
+-Give option to choose screen color (along with screen size) lay on white screen (instead of black).

+-Add serialization for keeping count of wins in separate file.

 *Turtle run Pong game that's been heavily remixed and improved upon in some areas* *Sounds from Zapsplat.com*